On Your Side Throughout Your Legal Journey

 On Behalf of | Apr 10, 2022 | Firm News

-This week, our family lawyers respond to a Marylander who’s amicably divorcing her former spouse of 30+ years, but wonders if an old inheritance from her mother-in-law would be considered part of the “marital property” to be divided during divorce mediation.
+This week on “Lawyer Says,” we’re answering a Marylander who’s amicably divorcing her former spouse of 30+ years, but wonders if an old inheritance from her mother-in-law would be considered part of the “marital property” to be divided during divorce mediation.

 The Question: Does my husband’s old inheritance count as marital property during a divorce?